vijay-varadarajan/Aerodrome-Lookup-Service/README.md

 </details>

+The pip install libraries required for this project are mentioned above as well as in **_requirements.txt_**.
 When the program is executed, the required libraries are imported and the engine for **_pyttsx3_** (text-to-speech) is initialised. **_pyttsx3_** is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline and allows customisations in the voice's characteristics.

 ```python
 engine = pyttsx3.init()